 Moreover, relisting the same listings too frequently also isn’t good for business, because any potential buyer who checks out your account will see the same listings again and again.
 This signals that you don’t have any new stock to sell, which can turn even interested buyers away.

-How to relist Mercari items manually
+How to relist on Mercari manually

 Follow this simple step-by-step process to relist on Mercari manually.